One of the best things about premium smartwatches is that they come fully loaded with useful hardware and software.

 This is basically one of the easiest ways to increase your battery life – almost without sacrificing anything at all.

-As we mentioned above, one of the main reasons that premium smartwatches don’t last as long as much cheaper fitness bands, is due to the fact that they offer a lot more hardware and software.
+As we mentioned above, one of the main reasons that premium smartwatches don’t last as long as much cheaper fitness bands is because they offer a lot more hardware and software.

 5: Disables Bixby’s “Voice Wake Up” Function

 Bixby has a feature that allows you to bring her up with nothing but your voice.